 David’s Brain and Mitochondrial Research Group is primarily involved in research but also acts as the Australasian referral centre for diagnosis of mitochondrial disease in children.
 His lab has diagnosed more than 700 patients with mitochondrial disease and published over 180 scientific journal articles and reviews.
 David’s research focuses on the genetic basis of mitochondrial energy generation diseases.
 He has had a particular interest in understanding how mitochondrial DNA mutations are passed on from mothers to their children, and translating this knowledge into approaches for genetic counselling, prenatal diagnosis and prevention.
 He also studies the roles of nuclear genes, which are inherited from both parents.
 His lab has identified over 20 novel “disease” genes using a range of genomic and cell biology approaches.
 His lab has developed mouse models and human stem cell models of mitochondrial disease that are being used to study the precise disease mechanisms and to trial treatment strategies.

 David is a member of the Mito Foundation Nominations Committee, the Chair of the Mito Foundation Scientific & Medical Advisory Panel and a founding director of the Mito Foundation.

 Ross is a director of FrontRow one of Australia’s leading specialists in corporate hospitality, events and sponsorship.
 The company was formed in 2007 with the merging of Off the Wall Events Pty Ltd with Front Row Events Pty Ltd. He has organised many of the major sporting and charity functions held in Sydney over the last thirty years.

 Ross has been involved with the Mito Foundation since it began in 2009.
 He conceived Stay in Bed Day and more recently, the Bloody Long Walk series.
-It is now the Mito Foundation’s major fundraising activity which has grown from one single event in Sydney in 2013, to a national series consisting of five events in 2015.
+It is now the Mito Foundation’s major fundraising activity which has grown from one single event in Sydney in 2013, to a national series consisting of nine events in 2018.